Why do we give credit to the sources we use?

 Don't see a group here that you think should be included?
 Or do you know of an organization that supports the scholarship of a specific underrepresented community?
 Let us know by contacting the library at email@example.com.
 Please make sure to mention this workshop/CampusGuide in the subject line.

-This depends on the disciple.
+This depends on the discipline.
 The chart below offers some guidance on when you should use a particular citation style.

 This chart shows the three citation styles used in many colleges and universities.
 There are many more types, depending on the discipline you are studying and the country where the college is located.
 Always defer to your instructor when using a citation style for your paper, and make sure you are using the most recent edition.